 It’s nearly noon but shadows are really long as during winter in Iceland the Sun is always very low above horizon.

 It’s a perfect day to be on top of a glacier snowmobiling as visibility is very good.

-The color of ice under the surface of a glacier is white as there is no Sun light to reflect.
-However, the led lamps installed inside walls make the ice shine with various colors and make the cave look even more like out of this world.
+The color of ice under the surface is white as there is no Sunlight to reflect.
+However, the led lamps installed inside walls make it glow with various colors and the view is pretty out of this world.

 The tunnel was supposed to be in a shape of a circle, but during construction a mistake happened and instead a tunnel in a shape of heart was created.
 Now, at the center of “the heart” the main chamber is located, which is a meeting point and a place from which all the corridors start.

 The history of changing climate is written here on the walls.
-The cross section of the glacier shows a scale of a snowfall throughout the ages and signs of previous erruptions in Iceland that formed black lines, where the volcanic ash was settled and later pressed by the gravity and glacier moving down the hill.
+The cross section of the glacier shows a scale of a snowfall throughout the ages and signs of previous eruptions in Iceland that formed black lines, where the volcanic ash was settled and later pressed by the gravity and glacier moving down the slope.

-Glacier looks like a stable frozen object, however the gravity makes it move and constantly changes its shape.
+Glacier looks like a stable frozen object, however, the gravity makes it move and constantly reshapes it.
 Glaciers move quickest in the middle and slowest along the sides scratching the rocks on which they lies.
 Inner movements and forces in an ice cap create crevasses.
 Usually it is possible to spot them during a hike on top of a glacier.
-Enjoying this view from below and being so close to the world’s greatest wilderness is a once-in-a-life-time opportunity.
+Enjoying this view from below and being so close to the world’s greatest wilderness is a once-in-a-lifetime opportunity.

-As glacier moves and melt constantly a maintenance work in the tunel is always ongoing.
+As the glacier moves and melts constantly a maintenance work in the tunnel is always ongoing.